ui5-community/babel-plugin-transform-modules-ui5/README.md

 #### Static Import ####

-The plugin supports all of the ES6 import statements, and will convert them into sap.ui.define arguments.
+The plugin supports all of the ES import statements, and will convert them into sap.ui.define arguments.

 ```js
 import Default from 'module';